invio/Invio.Extensions.Authentication.JwtBearer/README.md

         .AddJwtBearer(options => options.TokenValidationParameters = /* ... */)

         // This example shows the default options.
 You can set them to
-        // whatever you like or you can even leave out the lambda altogether.
+        // whatever you like or you can leave out the lambda altogether.
         .AddJwtBearerQueryStringAuthentication(
             (JwtBearerQueryStringOptions options) => {
                 options.QueryStringParameterName = "access_token";